sourcegraph/about/handbook/direction/maturity/index.md

 - ○: not yet available, but on our roadmap
 - ◔: available in the product, but may not be ready for production use yet
-- ◑: usable for primary jobs to be done, but may lack depth
+- ◑: usable for primary jobs to be done, but may lack depth and/or breadth
 - ●: a complete feature used extensively by our customers

 <script>